Blocking controversial content: IHC asks PTA to consult govt

 ISLAMABAD: The Islamabad High Court (IHC) on Friday remarked that if banning TikTok is the only solution, then Google should also be banned.

-The court directed the Pakistan Telecommunication Authority (PTA) to justify the ban on video-sharing app TikTok, and hold consultation with the federal government for developing a mechanism for curbing controversial content.
+The court directed Pakistan Telecommunication Authority (PTA) to justify ban on the video-sharing app TikTok, and hold consultation with the federal government for developing a mechanism for curbing controversial content.

 The PTA counsel replied that the Sindh High Court (SHC) and Peshawar High Court (PHC) had directed to ban the app and develop a mechanism to stop inappropriate content on it.
 The IHC chief justice asked the lawyer to read the verdicts of both the high courts and asked where the SHC and PHC have directed to ban TiKTok across the country?